RailGiants Train Museum

 RailGiants Train Museum is a railroad museum of historic trains located at the Fairplex in Pomona, California, United States.
+It is owned and maintained by the Southern California Chapter of the Railway & Locomotive Historical Society.
+The museum also operates the Fairplex Garden Railway, a garden railroad which uses G scale model trains.
+It has over 80 volunteers and from November through July, runs the second Sunday of every month, from 11:00am to 4:00pm, for the general public.
+The FGRR gears up every year for the L.A.
+County Fair, its primary show.
+In December various members run their Christmas trains.

 The museum was closed indefinitely in March 2020 as a result of the COVID-19 pandemic, but after renovations, it reopened in May 2022.

 Collection

 The collection features historic locomotives which visitors may board.
-The museum also features a historic train station, a library, and a collection of railway memorabilia.
-Currently, entry to the museum is free and open to the public on the second weekend of each month.
+The museum also features a historic train station (the 1887-vintage Arcadia, California depot of the Atchison, Topeka and Santa Fe Railway), a library, and a collection of railway memorabilia.
+Currently, entry to the museum is free and open to the public on the second weekend of each month, besides daily in May during the L.A.
+County Fair.

-A notable locomotive in the collection is the Union Pacific 4014, which was on display at the museum until 2014, when it was moved for restoration.
+A notable locomotive in the collection was Union Pacific 4014, which was on display at the museum until 2014, when it was moved for restoration.